hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/what-next.md

 ---
-title: "What next?"
+title: "What Next?"
-metaTitle: "What next? | React + RxDB + Hasura tutorial"
+metaTitle: "What Next? | React + RxDB + Hasura GraphQL Tutorial"
 metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
 ---